Changfeng Motor

-GAC Changfeng Motor Co Ltd is a Chinese automobile manufacturer wholly owned by GAC Group but which originated as a branch of the People's Liberation Army.
+GAC Changfeng Motor Co Ltd was a Chinese automobile manufacturer wholly owned by GAC Group but which originated as a branch of the People's Liberation Army.
 Changfeng produced mainly light trucks, and as of 2008 the majority of their sales had been to the Chinese state.

 The company has manufactured license built Mitsubishi Pajero copies sold in China under the Mitsubishi brand as well as Pajero variations that bear the brand name Lièbào, which means cheetah, the Lièbào name later transformed into Leopaard.
 They also offer two variations of Mitsubishi pickups: Fine, and Flying.
 The Kylin was a compact hatchback offered during a short-lived, three year, joint venture with Bird Technology, a Chinese mobile phone maker.
 Its name, from a mythical Chinese beast, the qilin.
 The Kylin was included in Changfeng's appearance at the Detroit Auto show in 2008.

 History

 Hunan Changfeng Motor Co. era

 Changfeng had its origins in No.7319 Factory, which was a small repair facility for military equipment.
 Production of SUVs (license built Beijing BJ2020s) began in 1988, and in 1996 the name of the company was changed to Changfeng Auto Manufacturing.
 Until 1996, the company was a commercial affiliate of the People's Liberation Army (PLA).
 The 1991 Mitsubishi Pajero has been built by Changfeng since 1995.
 The company has exclusively produced light trucks.

-In 2009-12-25, Hunan Changfeng Motor Co. announced the company name would be changed to GAC Changfeng Motor Co., Ltd. (湖南长丰汽车制造股份有限公司), effective in 2009-12-30.
+On 25 December 2009, Hunan Changfeng Motor Co. announced the company name would be changed to GAC Changfeng Motor Co., Ltd. (湖南长丰汽车制造股份有限公司), effective on 30 December 2009.